 How do you feel about affliction?
 What is your go-to response?
 I admit my first reaction is usually to avoid it and run from it at all costs.
-I like ease and comfortability.
+I like ease and comfort.
 The verses we journaled last week from Psalm 119:65-80 are rich lessons for us in our approach to and attitude toward affliction.

 Did you notice that this stanza begins with a note of gratitude?